Can I donate via PayPal?

 For information on recognizing Cornucopia in a bequest, or for gifts of stock and other appreciated assets, please feel free to contact us.

-Do I have permission to repost, redistribute or use your graphics, photographs or written materials, such as articles or press releases?
+Do I have permission to repost, redistribute or use your graphics, photographs or written materials?

 All of the materials we create (not including news articles authored by others and posted on our site, or images belonging to others) are available for others to use.
-We ask for proper attribution, so please reference “The Cornucopia Institute.”
+Reposts cite original sources and authors at the top of the post.
+We ask for proper attribution of our original material, so please reference “The Cornucopia Institute.”

 We also appreciate knowing where our materials appear, and would appreciate a quick note (please email us at [email protected]) to let us know where our materials are published.

 Please note that the ‘Who Owns Organic?’ material originates from Professor Phil Howard, and his permission will be needed to reuse this data.
-His email address is available on his website: https://www.msu.edu/~howardp/organicindustry.html.
+His email address is available at https://philhoward.net/.

 What rating criteria do you use to rate brands in your scorecards?

-At the end of each scorecard scorecard, we have a link to “rating criteria” which explains the criteria we use and how we tabulate each brand’s score.
-Follow these links to rating criteria for soy, eggs or dairy.
+Each scorecard includes a link to “rating criteria” which explains the criteria we use and how we tabulate each brand’s score.

 How do you verify information sent in from scorecard participants?

-Sometimes we enlist the help of our “intelligence agents” (members around the country) to make unannounced visits, use satellite imagery and have even hired pilots for aerial photography.
+Sometimes we enlist the help of colleagues to make unannounced visits, use satellite imagery, and have hired pilots for aerial photography.

 Do you rate Canadian brands?